Pottukadalai | Buy online | Health benefits | Nutrition values | Recipes

 Pottukadalai in English name Roasted Gram sometimes called Roasted Bengal Gram, Roasted Split Gram.
-In some places, people are called Chutney Dal, Fried Channa.
+In some places, people are called Chutney Dal, or Fried Channa.

 Here, you can buy online, pottukadalai 1kg price at wholesale rate.
 Free delivery is available only in Coimbatore.

-7 magnified explanations of Pottukadalai in English roasted gram health benefits
+7 magnified explanations of pottukadalai benefits

 - A good diet for those who like to manage weight because it contains Low calories

 - Roasted gram helps keep your hunger under control due to its rich source of fiber and protein.

 - Better food for people who don’t eat meat or animal products, because Roasted gram great source of plant-based. protein.